akash-kethavath/code_edit/README.md

-# CodePencil ✒️
+# Code_easy ✒️

-CodePencil is a basic Online Code Editor that lets you write and preview HTML, CSS, and JavaScript code in real-time.
+CodeEasy is a basic Online Code Editor that lets you write and preview HTML, CSS, and JavaScript code in real-time.

 ## Usage